stationfy/arena-chat-sdk/README.md

 const isQuestionAwnsered: Boolean = await qnaI.answerQuestion(question, "Lakers should win!")
 ```

-To delete questions you can use the following method as a chat moderator:
+To delete questions you can use the following method:

 ```typescript
 await qnaI.deleteQuestion(